 Boosting lead generation

-SMS short codes are the favoured method of marketers to encourage customers to send an SMS to the short code and get a quote or promo code.
+SMS short codes are the favoured method of marketers to encourage customers to send an SMS to the code and get a quote or coupon.

 Statistics reveal that the potential return on investment associated with marketing through short codes is significantly higher than most other marketing types.